mokhtarbouain/Dest5/README.md

-This directory contains the RUST code after the migration
+This directory contains the RUST code after the migration from C++